Magnet Museum

 Is photography allowed?

-Photography policies can vary, so it’s best to check with museum staff or look for signage regarding photography rules within the museum.
+Photography policies may vary, so it’s best to check with the museum staff upon arrival.

 Are there guided tours?